 - Foods - Some foods can interfere with the effectiveness of warfarin.
 The most important point to remember is to eat what you normally eat and not to make any major changes in your diet without contacting your healthcare provider.

 - Vitamin K - Eating an increased amount of foods rich in vitamin K can lower the PT and INR, making warfarin less effective and potentially increasing the risk of blood clots.
 Patients who take warfarin should aim to eat a relatively similar amount of vitamin K each week.
 The highest amount of vitamin K is found in green and leafy vegetables such as broccoli, lettuce, and spinach.
 It is not necessary to avoid these foods; however, it is important to try to keep the amount of vitamin K you eat consistent.
+Download our quick reference guide to foods that are high and low in Vitamin K.

 Those who require long-term warfarin should wear a medical alert bracelet, necklace, or similar alert tag at all times.
 If an accident occurs and the person is too ill to communicate, a medical alert tag will help responders provide appropriate care.
 The alert should include a list of major medical conditions and the reason warfarin is needed, as well as the name and phone number of an emergency contact.